kyubuns/UnityRemoveDevWatermark/README.md

 Unity Remove Dev Watermark
 ===

-Remove the label "Development Build" that appears in the lower right corner when you do a Development Build in Unity.
+Simply importing this package will remove the "Development Build" label that appears in the lower right corner on the Development Build.
-This feature allows Development Build to take screenshots for PV and store.
+With this feature, you can easily shoot PV footage or take screenshots of application store in Development Build.

 The following platforms are currently supported